evlisouski/backgammon/README.md

 # <a id="tests"></a>Tests
 The tests are written using pytest.
 To run the tests, run the `pytest` command in the project root directory in the `bash`.
 The `conftest.py` file is responsible for configuring the tests, in particular the client for intergation tests.
 The tests themselves, unit tests and intergation tests, are located in the `src\tests`.

+# <a id="docker"></a>Docker
+To run the application in a docker container, run the `docker compose up` command while in the root of the project.
+By default, the application port will be forwarded to host port `8000`.
+After launching, you can view the application's online documentation at http://127.0.0.1:8000/docs.